 Our Best Moisturizer for Sensitive Skin

-According to the Mayo Clinic, “Sensitive skin may require a gentle soothing moisturizer that is free from fragrances and preservatives.”
-Whether you already know that fragrance or alcohol are irritating to you or just want to ward off any potential issues, one solution is to choose a fragrance-free moisturizer.
+Whether you already know that fragrance or alcohol are irritating to you or just want to ward off any potential issues, one solution is to choose a fragrance-free sensitive skin moisturizer.
 We like Garnier Moisture Rescue Actively Hydrating Daily Lotion Fragrance Free SPF 15, which is also formulated with the broad spectrum sun protection you should be applying as part of your skin care routine on a daily basis.
 The non-comedogenic moisturizer formula means it’s created to avoid clogging pores, while glycerin helps hydrate skin.

-With a gentle facial cleanser, the right face moisturizer, and a lifestyle that keeps your skin type in mind, sensitive skin is easily manageable.
-Even better, paying attention to what you put on your skin will make you more educated about not just skin care and beauty products, but about your own health and needs.
+With a gentle facial cleanser, the right face moisturizer for sensitive skin, and a lifestyle that keeps your skin type in mind, sensitive skin is easily manageable.
+Even better, paying attention to what you put on your skin will make you more educated about not just skin care and beauty products, but about your own health and needs